- Chart

 Disclaimers:

-This JSON output is for informational purposes only and does not constitute financial advice.
-The data presented is based on publicly available information and may be subject to change.
+This JSON output is for informational purposes only and should not be considered as financial advice.
+All data is subject to change and may have inherent inaccuracies or limitations from the data sources.
 Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.